SimoAntikainen/ai-agent-demo/README.md

 https://amazon-reviews-2023.github.io/

-Then follow the underlying steps
+Then follow the underlying steps (first two optional if you use the subset of data found under `app/book_reviews`)
 ```
-# unpack the dataset .csv files under /app/book_reviews
+#1. unpack the dataset .csv files under /app/book_reviews
 unzip archive.zip -d ./app/book_reviews

-# select a smaller subset of top books for indexing (feel free to increase the number of reviews/books)
+#2. select a smaller subset of top books for indexing (feel free to increase the number of reviews/books)
 python reviews_preprocess.py

-# create a zilliz vector store collection on the reviews
+#3. create a zilliz vector store collection on the reviews
 python reviews_create_collection.py

-# ask a question on the dataset to check that everything is working correctly
+#4. ask a question on the dataset to check that everything is working correctly
-python reviews_analyze.py "What do readers think about the ending of Of Mice and Men?"
+python reviews_analyze.py "How do readers feel about 1984?"
 ```

 After that create fake sales data to be queried by the sql agent